vfofanov/SerilogSinksInMemory/README.md

 # Serilog.Sinks.InMemory

-In-memory sink for Serilog to use for testing with [FluentAssertions](https://fluentassertions.com/) support for easy to write assertions.
+In-memory sink for Serilog to use for testing with [FluentAssertions](https://fluentassertions.com/), [AwesomeAssertions](https://github.com/AwesomeAssertions/AwesomeAssertions) or [Shouldly]() support for easy to write assertions.

 ## Build status